Managing User Roles - Child Tenants

 To manage user roles and permissions

-- Log in to a root tenant with Company Admin privileges.
+- Log in to a root tenant account with Company Admin privileges.

 Choose Tenant > Settings.

-Click the gear icon next to the user and select Edit User.
+Click the gear icon for the user entry and select Edit.

 Select the role for the user.